liauring/order-matching-system/README.md

 >

 ## 💡 Test Circumstances
-- Exchange server on an EC2 t2-medium in Singapore
+- Exchange server on an EC2 t2-micro in Singapore
-- Exchange worker and Redis on an EC2 t2-medium in Singapore
+- Exchange worker and Redis on an EC2 t2-micro in Singapore

 ## 💡 Test Procedure
 1. Record timestamp of start and end time when the order is passed to the next step.
 2. Clear all data in all services.
 3. Send a sell order with 1 dollar and 250 quantities by Postman.
-4. Send 250 buy orders with 1 dollar and 1 quantity by javascript for-loop (concurrent operation) so that each order would be ensured to match.
+4. Send 250 buy orders with 1 dollar and 1 quantity and the same symbol by javascript for-loop (concurrent operation) so that each order would be ensured to be matched.
 5. Send the timestamp result to RabbitMQ so that the result processing would not block the matching process.
 6. A worker consumes the result from RabbitMQ and exports the data to a CSV file.
 7. Analyze the result file.